tmeckel/pulumi-tf-provider-cookiecutter/{{cookiecutter.provider}}/README-DEVELOPMENT.md

 If your provider has a large number of resources, consider using namespaces to improve usability.

+### Autogeneration of mapping

+The repository contains a GO generator (`provider/generator.go`) to automatically create reported missing data sources and resources from `tfgen`.

+The generator can be executed at any time by _building_ the target `generate` from the Makefile:

+    ```bash
+    make generate
+    ```

+The generator will report all added resources and/or data sources if any where detected.
+If any missing mappings where detected and resolved the `resources.go` file will be formatted using `go fmt`.

+### Manually add mapping

 The following instructions all pertain to `provider/resources.go`, in the section of the code where we construct a `tfbridge.ProviderInfo` object: